Outdoor Deck Planning Basics

 - F Post skirt: A finishing piece at the base of the post that covers any cuts where the decking and railing meet.
 Usually coordinates with the cap.

 - G Decking: The decking boards that serve as the walking surface.
+Order a decking sample to see why Trex is #1 in composite decking.

 - H Joist: Dimensional structure, set on edge, which supports decking.